17 Things To Do In London At Christmas

 Christmas lights at the Apple Market

-Mulled wine sipped from gloved hands, Christmas wreaths and twinkling lights high above, the London Christmas markets are a must in the festive season.
-One of the best Christmas markets is at the Hyde Park Winter Wonderland, complete with outdoor ice rink for ice skating followed by a warming hot chocolate.
-Then there’s the Southbank Centre Winter Market.
-The Hampton Court Palace Festive Fayre takes place 2 – 4 December 2022.
-Or how about Christmas By The River (Thames) at London Bridge City, complete with street food from pop up stalls and chalet vendors, plus mesmerising views of the Tower of London.
+Mulled wine sipped from gloved hands, the scent of warm mince pies, Christmas wreaths and twinkling lights high above, the London Christmas markets are a must in the festive season.
+One of the biggest and best Christmas markets is at the Hyde Park Winter Wonderland, complete with outdoor ice rink for ice skating followed by a warming hot chocolate.
+Then there’s the Southbank Centre Winter Market which lines the River Thames.
+Covent Garden Christmas Market is brimming with artisanal fare and unique gifts with street performers providing a welcome distraction from Christmas shopping.
+The London Bridge, Christmas By The River market, offers street food from pop up stalls and chalet vendors, plus mesmerising views of the Tower of London.

 14. A visit to see Santa

-Father Christmas is set to make an appearance at Hyde Park’s Winter Wonderland in 2022, which tends to open between November and January.
+Father Christmas is set to make an appearance at Hyde Park’s Winter Wonderland, which opens on 21st November.
 Santa’s grotto is located in Santa Land, a dreamland for the little ones.
-Hamleys in Regent Street often has a Santa’s grotto.
-Or how about the enchanting Christmas at Kew event, an after dark trail through the famous botanic gardens illuminated with festive installations.
-You may even spot the big man himself!
+Hamleys in Regent Street hosts a Santa’s grotto that promises to be full of joy.
+Or how about the enchanting Christmas at Kew Gardens event?
+The after dark trail through the famous botanic gardens is illuminated with festive light displays.
+Then you can visit the big man himself in his grotto!

 15. A museum Christmas trail